 All about the French sentence "Je te le promets"

-To be clear, it includes a detailed guide of what it is and how you can use it in everyday life with an audio example.
-And because learning a new language is a big deal, we also added some useful stuff like slow pronunciation audio, dialogue example, synonyms and more!
+You are in the right place to find out everything you want to know about the basic French phrase "Je te le promets".
+More precisely, it includes a detailed definition of what it is and how to use it in everyday life with an audio example.
+But, we also added some useful things like slow pronunciation audio, synonym, dialogue example and more!

 French to English translation